 Strategic Risk is the impact on current or future earnings or capital arising from adverse business decisions or inadequate strategic decision-making.
 It is considered under the Operational Risk Category that is intentionally a broad category.
-Likewise is Reputational Risk considered under the Operational Risk Category.
+Likewise, Reputational Risk is also considered under the Operational Risk Category.